• Skip to primary navigation

 How to Make Your DIY Feed the Shark Game

-To make your own feed the shark game start by printing out the sharks and fish from our printable (Grab it in the craft printable library here) on to the card stock.
+To make your own feed the shark game start by printing out the sharks and fish from our printable (Grab it at the end of this post) on to the card stock.

 If you don’t have card stock you could print out on paper and use a glue stick to reinforce the paper onto thin cardboard.